JHue58/latency/README.md

 ## Features
 - [Duration][duration.Duration]: Extension of the official `time.Duration`, representing time with units, allowing easy conversion between different time units and optimizing for the best unit.
 - [Bucket][buckets.bucketsRecorder]: Bucket recorder offering various preset bucketing strategies such as automatic bucketing, fixed unit bucketing, and custom sequence bucketing.
-- [Snapshot][recoder.RecordedSnapshot]: Snapshot feature supporting retrieval of current statistical averages, maximums, minimums, and percentile values at any time.
+- [Snapshot][recorder.RecordedSnapshot]: Snapshot feature supporting retrieval of current statistical averages, maximums, minimums, and percentile values at any time.
 - High performance with optimizations for garbage collection (GC) and concurrency, minimizing performance overhead to the maximum extent.
 - Goroutine-safe.